passionweb-manuel-schnabel/tcemain_translation_settings/README.md

 ## What does it do?

-1.0.0: TCEMAIN - disableHideAtCopy - pages copied will be enabled by default
+1.0.0: TCEMAIN - disableHideAtCopy - records copied will be enabled by default

 ## Installation